 • General anesthesia will be induced.
 This is accomplished by an injection of drugs intravenously.
 The cat is then intubated, which allows the delivery of a gas anesthetic to keep your cat asleep for the duration of the procedure and prevents aspiration of the water and bacteria that will be in your cat’s mouth during the cleaning.
 We use safe and modern anesthetic protocols that provide for pain control.
 Most pets wake up minutes after procedures are completed.

 • Monitors will be hooked up.
-Immediately upon induction, your cat will be hooked up to monitors that tell us the heart rate, respiration and blood oxygen saturation so that we will know immediately if there is any change in your cat’s condition.
+Immediately upon induction, your cat will be hooked up to monitors that tell us the heart rate, respiration, blood pressure, and blood oxygen saturation so that we will know immediately if there is any change in your cat’s condition.

 • The tartar is scaled off the teeth.
 Most of this is done with an ultra-sonic scaler similar to the units used in human dental offices.
 Some of it is done with hand instruments.
 After the crown, or part of the tooth you can seem, is cleaned, we clean above the gums with very specialized instrumentation.